smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 BCH can be transferred bidirectionally between Bitcoin Cash's mainnet and Moeing chain, which means we can lock certain coins on the mainnet, and unlock the same amount of coins on Moeing chain, and vice versa.
 To bootstrap Moeing chain, we are inviting the major players in Bitcoin Cash's ecosystem to run a federated two-way pegged gateway, which bridges the mainnet and Moeing chain to transfer BCH bidirectionally, just like how [RSK and Liquid](https://blog.rsk.co/noticia/the-cutting-edge-of-sidechains-liquid-and-rsk/) work.

-We are aware that BCH's scripting language is capable of implementing a non-custodial trustless gateway by using a lock script to trace the voting process carried out inside coinbase transactions.
+We are aware that Bitcoin Cash's scripting language is capable of implementing a non-custodial trustless gateway by using a lock script to trace the voting process carried out inside coinbase transactions.
 However, this scheme has not been field-proven.
 We will write up dedicated proposals to describe this scheme and it will be implemented in [CashScript](https://cashscript.org/) upon passing.
 Afterwards, Moeing chain will switch to this new scheme in a hard fork.